 How FICO Credit Scores Are Calculated

-Because our world is so computer-driven, it's probably not that surprising that your creditworthiness comes down to a single number.
+Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage boils down to a single number.

-The FICO score is created by credit reporting agencies.
-These agencies use the payment history from all of your loans: mortgages, car/motorcycle/boat loans, credit cards, and others.
+This score is compiled by credit agencies.
+They use the payment history of all of your loans: credit cards, mortgages, car/boat loans and others.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to build your credit score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a score:

-- Your Credit History - How long have you had credit for years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for just a short time?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.